 The amount that you contribute is means tested.
 A means test is a way of looking at your income and your financial resources.
 This information is used to decide how much you should pay, or if you should pay at all.

-The Mater Hospital's social work department can help answer any questions you may have and help you with your application.
+The Mater Hospital's social work department can help answer any questions you may have and help you with your application for the scheme.
 We will also give you and your family an information pack at the beginning of the process.
 To get started, just ask a member of the Mater Hospital team to refer you to the social work department.